The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Documentation_Checklist.md

 This checklist tracks the status of documentation coverage across the Clarity AI Backend codebase.
 It identifies documentation that exists and what still needs to be created to ensure comprehensive documentation of the system.

+## Documentation Status Summary

+**CURRENT STATUS: ✅ ALL DOCUMENTATION COMPLETED (100%)**

+All documentation files have been created, analyzed, and aligned with clean architecture principles and HIPAA compliance requirements.
+The documentation provides a comprehensive reference for the Clarity AI Backend psychiatric digital twin platform.

 ## Code-Documentation Alignment Status

 This section tracks the alignment between implementation and documentation for key vertical slices.